 - Abstain from high-sodium cured, dried, salted, and smoked fish.
 Excess sodium can alter your baby’s taste preferences and incline them towards salty foods.
 Besides, it can put pressure on the baby’s immature kidneys.

 - Introduce well-cooked salmon to babies in puree and mash form.
-Once the baby adjusts to salmon’s taste and digestibility, you can feed baked, grilled, and roasted salmon dishes to babies.
+Once your baby is used to salmon’s taste and digestibility, you can feed baked, grilled, and roasted salmon dishes to babies.

 - Maintain a gap of three to five days between feeding salmon and starting any new food.
-It will help the baby adjust to salmon’s digestibility and rule out any sensitivity or allergy.
+It will help you identify any potential sensitivity or allergy.

 - Start feeding salmon to babies in small amounts, say a teaspoon or two.
-Stay vigilant on possible signs of allergy or intolerance.
+Stay vigilant for the possible signs of allergy or intolerance.
 If the baby looks uncomfortable after feeding salmon, discontinue feeding immediately, and reintroduce later.